ftctechnh/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     Start with a capital letter, and remember that there may be more similar classes later.

 Once your copy has been created, you should prepare it for use on your robot.
-This is done by adusting the OpMode's name, and enabling it to be displayed on the Driver Station's OpMode list.
+This is done by adjusting the OpMode's name, and enabling it to be displayed on the Driver Station's OpMode list.

 Each OpMode sample class begins with several lines of code like the ones shown below: